supercollider/example-plugins/README.md

 This is a minimal example of a SuperCollider server plugin.
-It compiles a "BoringMixer" ugen that takes the average of its two audio-rate inputs.
+It compiles a "MySaw" ugen, which is a simple saw oscillator with controllable frequency and initial phase.

 ## Compiling